Parramatta Grass (Sporobolus africanus).

 Category: Grass

-Photosynthetic Pathway: Parramatta Grass is a C4 grass weed.
+Photosynthetic Pathway: Tussock Grass is a C4 grass weed.

 Flower: The flowers are green or grey.

-Height: Parramatta Grass grows to a height of up to 50cm.
+Height: Rat’s Tail grows to a height of up to 50cm.

-Leaf length: The leaves are up to 20 cm long.
+Leaf length: The long and narrow leaf blades are up to 20 cm long.

-Leaf width: The leaves of Parramatta Grass are up to 6 mm wide
+Leaf width: The thin and elongated leaf blades are up to 6 mm wide

 Reproduction: The seeds of Tussock Grass are spread via machinery and vehicles.
-The seeds become sticky when wet, and then stick to animals and clothing.
+When the seeds are wet they become sticky.
+They then stick to animals and clothes.

-Parramatta Grass produces up to 60,000 seeds per square metre, and estimates of the soil seed bank have put it at up to 600 to 4,000 seeds/m2.
+Parramatta Grass produces up to 60,000 seeds per square metre.
+Estimates of the soil seed bank have put it at up to 600 to 4,000 seeds/m2.

-Rat’s Tail does not disperse by wind, and even though the seed is small, most seed falls within 2 to 3 m of the plant.
+Even thought he seed is physically small it does not disperse by wind.
+Generally, most seed falls within 2 to 3 m of the plant.

-Comments: Parramatta Grass has very tough, smooth and glabrous, dark green leaves.
-These leaves are mainly around the base, and are slender and stiff, with in-rolled margins.
+Comments: Tussock Grass has very tough, smooth and glabrous, dark green leaves.
+You find these mainly around the base of the plant, and they are slender and stiff, with in-rolled margins.
 Where the blade meets the stem, the leaf sheath rolls around the stem.

 Habitat: Rat’s Tail mostly grows in areas with a moderate to high rainfall.
 It favours compact soils, and invades low maintenance turf areas.